Office Etiquette Training Can Be Fun

 - Behavior at social work events (featuring “It is your birthday” vignette complete with brown, silver, and black balloons)

-The overarching theme in all four office etiquette training videos is to be considerate of your coworkers.
-I can tell you that all of the ej4 employees had fun filming and we hope your learners enjoy the courses while learning some helpful tips.
+The overarching theme in all four office etiquette training videos is to be considerate of your co-workers.
+I can tell you that all of the HSI employees had fun filming and we hope your learners enjoy the courses while learning some helpful tips.
 You can watch clips from all four courses in this series to get a preview of the fun.

 Additional Fun Training from HSI